-In 2019, Hera launched a systematic analysis of the risks and opportunities associated with climate change according to the recommendations of the Task Force on Climate- related Financial Disclosures (TCFD).
-The objective of this analysis is to identify potential vulnerabilities for one's corporate assets to extreme natural events, assessing their impact and developing mitigation actions aimed at improving the resilience of the assets as well as recourse to the insurance market for residual risk.
-Hera carries out this analysis on the basis of three forecast periods, consistent with the duration of the investment: short term, medium term until 2030, and long term until 2050.

-On the adaptation front, Hera is increasing the degree of resilience of its networks and services, with initiatives such as the integration and increase of water resources and their interconnections, high-tech detection of water leaks, the new drainage and water treatment system, and the upgrading of the electricity distribution network, to cope with the energy transition towards the electrification of consumption.
-A significant part of Hera Group's strategic investment plan is aimed at improving resilience to cope with the energy transition towards the electricitation of consumption.
-A significant part of Hera Group's strategic investment pian is almed at improving resilience to the physical risks of climate change.
+In 2019.
+Hera launched a systematic analysis of the risks and opportunities associated with climate change according to the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+The objective of this analysis is to identify potential vulnerabilities for one's corporate assets to extreme natural events, assessing their impact and developing mitigation actions aimed at improving the resilience of the assets as well as recourse to the insurance market for residued arrise out this analysis on the basis of three forecast periods, consistent with the duration of the investment: short term, medium term until 2030, and long term until 2050.
+On the adaptation front, Hera is increasing the degree of resilience of its networks and services, with initiatives such as the integration and increase of water resources and their interconnections, high-lech detection of water leaks, the new drainage and water treatment system, and the upgrading of the electricity distribution network, to cope with the energy transition towards the electrification of consumption.
+A significant part of Hera Group's strategic investment plan is aimed at improving resilience to cope with the energy transition towards the electrification of consumption.
+A significant part of Hera Group's strategic investment plan is aimed at improving resilience to the physical risks of climate change.
 The adaptation solutions are set up in such a way to improve Hera Group's carbon footprint, with emission reduction targets validated by the Science Based Target Initiative and implemented using the best available technologies.
 Furthermore, specific initiatives are evaluated and designed with the involvement of local communities to understand and address their concerns, and with local public institutions to integrate their proposals and expectations into the final project.
-In 2022, the analysis of risks and opportunities related to climate change have continued.
-The new business plan is defined in relation to multiple strategic development guidelines, among others energy transition and resilience, in line with which the new investment plan has been articulated aiming towards pursuing opportunities and mitigating the risks identified.
-These include the creation of new primary substations on the electricity distribution side and resilience interventions on the electricity distribution side and resilience interventions on the electricity grids to face the risk of worsening due to extreme events, while on the integrated water service side there is a highlight on the district-based water networks, the upgrading of the water network backbones, the renewal and interconnection of networks, the enhancement of district control of water network plants, and the installation of smart meters.
-Finally, investments for the development of energy efficiency initiatives and heat management aimed at customers and initiatives for the development of photovoltaics at the utility scale level are important drivers towards the mitigation of climate risks.
+In 2022, the anaysis of risks and opportunities related to climate change have continued.
+The new business plan is defined in relation to multiple strategic development guidelines, among others energy transition and resilience, in line with which the new investment plan has been articulated aiming towards pursuing opportunities to attend the creation of new primary substations on the electricity distribution side and resilience interventions on the integrated water networks, the enhancement of district control of water network plants, and the installation or smart meters.
+Finally, investments for the development of energy efficiency initiatives and heat management aimed at customers and initiatives for the development of photovotal size at the utility s